ruby/setup-ruby/README.md

 To perform caching, this action will use `bundle config --local path $PWD/vendor/bundle`.
 Therefore, the Bundler `path` should not be changed in your workflow for the cache to work (no `bundle config path`).

+#### Caching `bundle install` manually

+It is also possible to cache gems manually, but this is not recommended because it is verbose and *very difficult* to use a correct cache key.
+So, please use `bundler-cache: true` instead and report any issue.

 ## Windows

 Note that running CI on Windows can be quite challenging if you are not very familiar with Windows.